Teaching the Pentatonic Flute

 The flute is a beautiful instrument to begin with, as your child will become aware of their breath and learn how to regulate their breathing to produce a beautiful tone.
 Simultaneously, the flute's fingering requires the development of finger dexterity and fine motor movement, which can be challenging.
 So your child is also developing the ability to persevere through difficult circumstances.
-The ability to lift one finger or several fingers at a time is a marvellous brain/body activity.
-And most importantly, creating beautiful music is inspiring and enlivening.
+The ability to lift one finger or several fingers simultaneously is a marvellous brain/body activity.
+Finally, and most importantly, creating beautiful music is inspiring and enlivening.
 When your child knows a song and can sing it by heart, and then they are learning to play that song on the flute, well, that is a most exciting day to behold!!

 So, the pentatonic flute is the ideal beginner instrument for your Grade One child.
 It speaks to the whole child: body, soul and spirit!
 And music is a great creative force that brings people together.